qcoral/hardware-docs/site/src/content/docs/shipping/index.md

 ---
 title: "What is shipping?"
+sidebar:
-priority: 1
+    order: 1
 ---

 _note to reader: this was originally written in a google doc in April 2025_

 Hi there!
-This page is my best attempt at explaining the age old question of, _"what on earth is shipping??"_
+This page is my best attempt at explaining the age old question of, _"what on earth is shipping?"_

 In short, **shipping is process of actually making your project sharable**.
 It's _the_ most important part of your project, almost as important as the entire project itself

 When you first make something, usually it just lives as a file on your computer.
 This is bad because only YOU can access it\!
 Nobody else can see it.

 Not only that, but when you look back at the project a few years from now it’ll be very, _very_ difficult to remember anything about it\! _It’s not real_

 Shipping (at least in this context context) involves publishing your design out there for the world to see.
 Making it very real.
 This involves a couple steps: